dragouf/Ollert/README.md

 ### Description
 Create rooms and boards and then organize your tasks by pinning cards on appriopriate board.

-Everything is replicated instantly on every connected user with websocket connections.
+Everything is replicated instantly on every connected user UI with websocket connections.

 ### Installation
 * In visual studio package manager console restore package files then run :